Concord has been rated one of the safest and best places to live - not only in New Hampshire, but in the country.

 Wednesday, March 13 from 8:00 a.m.-3:00 p.m.

 Justice & The Courts Day (Graduation at 5:15 p.m. - parents welcome)

 Wednesday, March 20 from 8:00 a.m.-6:00 p.m.

 Snow Day – Session Make-up Day

 Attendance of each session day is vital for Capital Area Student Leadership to meet its objective.
 Students who cannot commit to the program in its entirety are asked to refrain from enrolling and to leave that slot available to another student who can benefit from CASL.
 Capital Area Student Leadership is an excused absence with permission from your school administrator or principal.
 School credit will be given for full participation.

 Students are responsible for providing their own transportation to and from all program dates.
 Any transportation required during the Session Day will be coordinated by the Chamber.

-Capital Area Student Leadership participants meet with prominent civic and business leaders through the state capital.
+Capital Area Student Leadership participants meet with prominent civic and business leaders throughout the state capital.
 Students are required to dress in business casual attire appropriate for the State House and photos with governement officials.
 CASL participants also spend time walking around the city in March.
 Students not dressed appropriately for the weather or for meetings with city leaders and officials will be asked to contact a parent for a change in attire.

 CASL is a student leadership program designed to foster independent thinking.
 Students with questions regarding the program or application process are encouraged to contact Capital Area Student Leadership staff liaison Bryanna Marceau directly at (603) 224-2508 x105 or via email.

 Thank you to Northeast Delta Dental for sponsoring the CASL program this year.
-In addition, monies raised through the Chamber's annual Funds for Education Golf Tournament.
+Supplemental funding for CASL is provided through the Greater Concord Chamber of Commerce's annual Funds for Education Golf Tournament.